 In January 2019, an egg broke the internet to become the “most-liked” picture on Instagram, with an aim to raise awareness about mental health.
 The painting by Manaku too, depicts a complex theme.

-This masterpiece by Manaku deserves to be as recognized: The Hiranyagarbha (Golden Egg) is an interpretation of an ancient story.
+The Hiranyagarbha (Golden Egg) by Manaku is an interpretation of an ancient story.
+Let’s dive in :

 Who was Manaku?

-Manaku was the older brother of celebrated painter Nainsukh hailed from a small town (Guler) in the hills of northern India.
-His series on poet Jayadeva’s Gita Govinda and the Bhagvata Purana are considered to be masterpieces given his precise workmanship and treatment of various scenes.
-The two brothers’ contribution towards Pahari art has been tremendous.
+Manaku, the older brother of celebrated painter Nainsukh, hailed from a small town (Guler) in the hills of northern India.
+His series of paintings on Gita Govinda (by Jayadeva) and the Bhagvata Purana are examples of his precise workmanship and treatment of various scenes.
+The two brothers’ contribution towards Pahari art remains unparalleled.

 Take a look at this portrait of Manaku painted by his brother, Nainsukh [part of the Govt.
 Museum & Art Gallery Chandigarh collection]